conan-io/conan-io.github.io/_posts/2023-10-24-Conan-launches-metadata-files.markdown

 ---

 A C or C++ package is typically composed of several C and C++ artifacts, headers, compiled libraries and executables.
-But there are other files that might not be necessary for the normal consumption of such a package, but which could be very important for compliance, technical or business reasons, for example:
+But there are other files that might not be necessary for the normal consumption of such a package, but that could be very important for technical or business reasons, like regulations, compliance, security, reproducibility and traceability.
+Some examples would be:

 - Full build logs
 - The tests executables